Symmetries of Hot SM, Magnetic Flux & Baryogenesis from Helicity Decay: Revisiting the baryon asymmetry of the Universe from the helicity decay

 To simplify the situation, let us suppose that the unconfined magnetic flux is immediately converted from $\mathrm U(1)_Y$ to the $\mathrm U(1)_\text{em}$, and the Higgs field develops the VEV at this moment.
 In this case, all the hypercharge magnetic helicity is first carried by the $B_{\rm c}$ flux right after the transition, which is characterized by $\delta = - H_Y^0$ assuming that $N_H=0$,\footnote{ It would be interesting to study the initial condition of the Higgs winding number.
 The Z-string may decay into the skyrmion of $CP^1$ model~\cite{Hindmarsh:1991jq,Gibbons:1992gt,Preskill:1992bf,Hindmarsh:1992yy} and $N_H$ becomes the skyrmion number.
 As this is also interpreted as the linking number of the preimage of the map $S^3\to S^2$~\cite{Manton:2004tk}, the Higgs winding number may be non-zero. } with $H_Y^0$ being the initial hypercharge magnetic helicity.
 As this configuration is unstable, its helicity decays from $\delta = - H_Y^0$ to $\delta = 0$.
 We can consider two cases: (i) $\Delta N_H = - H_Y^0$ and (ii) $\Delta ( N_{\rm CS}^{\mathrm{SU}(2)_{\mathrm L}} - H_Y ) = H_Y^0$.
 In the first case (i), the baryon asymmetry is not generated while, in the second case (ii), the baryon asymmetry is generated.
 See Fig.~\ref{fig:baryon-transition} for an illustration.
 In a realistic situation, the transition should be gradual owing to the crossover nature.
 Yet, one may model the crossover transition as a collection of many sudden transitions, where the above qualitative understanding may still be valid.
-Below, we remark two possibilities. \begin{itemize} \item The $B_{\rm c}$ flux tube decays into the pair of Nambu monopoles, which converts the $B_{\rm c}$ flux to the $B_{\rm c\mkern-7.5mu/}$ flux.
+Below, we remark three possibilities. \begin{itemize} \item The $B_{\rm c}$ flux tube decays into the pair of Nambu monopoles, which converts the $B_{\rm c}$ flux to the $B_{\rm c\mkern-7.5mu/}$ flux.
 In this case, the baryon asymmetry is not generated similarly to the case of the $\mathrm{SU}(2)$ toy model.
 Now one may immediately see that this is the example where the change of helicity is compensated by the non-perturbative process, namely the r.h.s. of Eq.~\eqref{eq:B+L} becomes zero. \item The $B_{\rm c}$ flux tube is similar to the $Z$-string, which is known to be unstable~\cite{Vachaspati:1991dz,Achucarro:1999it}.
 Consequently, the $B_{\rm c}$ flux tube is not concentrated in the small region, although this corresponds to a confined magnetic field.
 Rather, the $B_{\rm c}$ flux is spread over the large region, and would become the texture/skyrmion~\cite{Preskill:1992bf,Hindmarsh:1992yy}.
 This situation is similar to the cold baryogenesis~\cite{Krauss:1999ng,Garcia-Bellido:1999xos,Konstandin:2011ds} (see also Refs.~\cite{Turok:1990in,Turok:1990zg} for numerical simulations for the texture dynamics).
 If the transition from $\delta = - H_Y^0$ to $\delta = 0$ occurs via the $\mathrm{SU}(2)_{\mathrm L}$ gauge dressing, the baryon asymmetry is generated as $\Delta ( N_{\rm CS}^{\mathrm{SU}(2)_{\mathrm L}} - H_Y ) = H_Y^0$.
-On the other hand, if this occurs via the change of the Higgs winding, the baryon asymmetry is not generated as $\Delta N_H = - H_Y^0$. \end{itemize} We hope to study the details of the above scenarios in the future.
+On the other hand, if this occurs via the change of the Higgs winding, the baryon asymmetry is not generated as $\Delta N_H = - H_Y^0$. \item If the $B_{\rm c}$ flux tube is neither cut by the Nambu monopoles, accompanied by the change of the Higgs winding, nor dressed by the $\mathrm{SU}(2)_{\mathrm L}$ gauge field, the $B_{\rm c}$ flux tube just shrinks to a point.
+During the course of this process, the $B_{\rm c}$ flux tubes disentangle their linking and reduce the magnetic helicity carried by them.
+This case may correspond to Eq.~\eqref{eq:KL} studied in Ref.~\cite{Kamada:2016cnb}. \end{itemize} We hope to study the details of the above scenarios in the future.